mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

    <img src="images/akscomponents.png">

-## Setting up VSTS Project
+## Setting up the VSTS Project

 1. Use <a href="https://vstsdemogenerator.azurewebsites.net/?name=AKS&templateid=77363" target="_blank">VSTS Demo Data Generator</a> to provision a project on your VSTS account

     <img src="images/vstsdemogen.png">

-2. Select **AKS** for the template.
-Provide a Project Name, and click on Create Project.
+2. Provide a Project Name, and click on Create Project.

    <img src="images/vstsdemogen2.png">